Easiest Freshwater Fish to Breed – A Guide For Beginners

 Author: Alina Andreeva

-Creating your first aquarium environment can be very exciting and a significant part of the process is choosing which fish you want to include.
-However, as with anything in life, it is important to ensure that you do not try to run before walking.
+Creating your very first aquarium environment can be very exciting and a major part of the process is choosing which fish you want to include.
+However, as with anything in life, it is important to ensure that you do not try to run before you can walk.
 As a beginner, it would be unwise to choose some of the most difficult-to-care-for fish on the market, not to mention unfair on the animals themselves.
 When it comes to breeding, this is even more prevalent, so ease yourself into the process by picking out some simple options.
-Once you master beginner fish’s general breeding process, you can gradually move on to more complicated, exciting, and expensive options.
+Once you master the general breeding process of beginner fish, you can gradually move on to more complicated, exciting, and expensive options.
 Fortunately for you, we have compiled a comprehensive guide to the easiest freshwater fish to breed for beginners!

 RELATED ARTICLE: Most Exotic Freshwater Aquarium Fish

-Here are the 9 best freshwater live-bearing fish to breed:
+Examples of the best freshwater live-bearing fish to breed

 Egg-laying fish are a little harder to care for than live-bearing fish, and we would recommend the latter.
 However, if you are looking to take the next step or have your heart set on an egg-layer, then here are some great breeders to go for.